Adoption type code N

 |Guide for use:|

 Known child adoption is the adoption of a child/children born or permanently residing in Australia before the adoption, who have a pre-existing relationship with the adoptive parent(s) and who are generally not able to be adopted by anyone other than the adoptive parent(s).
 These types of adoptions are broken down into the following categories: Step-parent, Relative, Carer and Other.

 A local adoption is the adoption of a child/children born or permanently residing in Australia before the adoption, who is legally able to be placed for adoption, but who generally had no previous contact or relationship with the adoptive parents.

 Intercountry adoptions are adoptions of children from countries other than Australia, who are legally able to be placed for adoption.
 Intercountry adoptions can be classified as either 'program adoptions (Hague or bilateral) or 'non-program adoptions' (known child or ad-hoc) according to whether the child's country of origin was a partner country.
 Inter-country adoptions are broken down into the following categories:

 CODE 3 Hague intercountry adoption

-A Hague intercountry adoption is where the adoptive child's country of origin has ratified or acceded to the Hague Convention on Protection of Children and Co-operation in respect of Intercountry Adoption, and the applicant(s) file was sent after the Convention entered into force in this country.
+A Hague adoption is an intercountry adoption where the adoptive child’s country of origin has ratified or acceded to the Hague Convention and the file of the applicant(s) was sent after the Hague Convention entered into force in that country.

 Source and reference attributes